 Is shaving pubic hair more hygienic?

 In brief, no. Humans have pubic hair for a reason — several, actually.
-One of the primary roles of pubic hair is protection: it helps reduce friction during sexual activity, thereby preventing skin irritation.
+Pubic hair acts as a protective barrier: it helps reduce friction during sexual activity, thereby preventing skin infections.
 It also acts as a protective barrier against bacteria, dirt, and other pathogens, reducing the risk of infections in the pubic area.
 Having a full bush doesn't inherently make you less hygienic, and removing your pubic hair doesn't inherently make you more hygienic.

 If you want to keep yourself clean, all that's needed is warm water and maybe a bit of unscented soap for the vulva (the external genitalia).
 Whether you have pubic hair or not, you should wash your vulva with water regularly.